 To browse a list of currently available presentations, click here.

 Prior to becoming Connecticut’s fifth State Historian and a member of the University of Connecticut history faculty in 2004, Walt Woodward was an award-winning hit songwriter, producer of music for television and radio, and multi-Clio winning advertising creative director.
 His songs Marty Gray and It Could ‘A Been Me were top ten country music songs in the 1970s, while his music for the Care Bears Movie and the Major League Baseball television series The Baseball Bunch, won Special Achievement Awards from SESAC.
 In addition to winning two Emmy awards for documentary music, Woodward’s television and radio commercials won 8 coveted Clio awards.
 He is the author of the forthcoming Creating Connecticut (Globe/Pequot Press, 2020) and four other books including Prospero’s America: John Winthrop, Jr., Alchemy and the Creation of New England Culture 1606-1676, which won the Homer Babbidge Award for Best Book on Connecticut History from the Association for the Study of Connecticut History in 2012.
-A highly sought-after speaker, Woodward is also a columnist Connecticut Explored, the magazine of Connecticut History, and producer along with the magazine of the audio podcast “Grating the Nutmeg,” available through iTunes, Spotify, Soundcloud and your favorite podcast apps.
+A highly sought-after speaker, Woodward is a columnist Connecticut Explored, the magazine of Connecticut History, and producer along with the magazine of the audio podcast “Grating the Nutmeg,” available through iTunes, Spotify, Soundcloud and your favorite podcast apps.

 One half of BOSH’s Smithsister Duo.
 Dabbles in keyless flutes.
 Only band member who actually enjoys the key of B-flat.
 Sometimes harangues her bandmates about obscure music theory rules until she remembers she’s in a FOLK band, gosh darn it, and you’ve got to break a few rules in order to make a great folk-music omelette.